Description of Work Unit

 Required Job Qualifications

-Requirements for this position are a bachelors degree in dance OR equivalent and extensive professional teaching experience in the field
+Requirements for this position are a bachelor’s degree in dance OR a minimum of 5 years of extensive professional teaching and performing dance experience.

 Preferred Job Qualifications

 Documented teaching experience at the college or university level.